crocs-muni/APDUPlay/README.md

 ```

 Note, that original winscard.dll (renamed as original64.dll) is not even used for transmission of APDU in this case as no physical smartcard is contacted/present on localhost.

+### Redirection to smartcard connected to remote computer
+TODO

+### Multiple smartcards connected to remote computer
+TODO

 ##  3. Manipulate exchanged APDUs in real time based on pattern matching rules
 This use case allows to match exchanged APDU (both input and response) against the defined patterns and modify it accordingly before sending to physical smartcard (input APDU) or back to the target application (response APDU).